Jigarthanda (2014 film): Casting

-Post-production
+Filming and post-production

-Karthik Subbaraj, along with sound designers Vishnu Govind and Sreesankar, sound mixer Rajakrishnan, and Dolby consultant Dwarak Warrier.
+Principal photography started on 12 June 2013 at Madurai, and wrapped in November 2013.
+Karthik, along with sound designers Vishnu Govind and Sreesankar, sound mixer Rajakrishnan, and Dolby consultant Dwarak Warrier.
 S. Venkatraghavan, Cinema Sales Manager — South at Dolby Laboratories, in an interview with Baradwaj Rangan confirmed that the film would feature Dolby Atmos sound system for realistic effect in sounds.
 About the usage of Dolby Atmos for a small film which is also a romantic comedy, Karthik said, "Initially, I thought Jigarthanda would not involve as much work as Pizza.
 But slowly I found that there was much more work to be done here; there were many live locations and we even shot candid in some places.
 We needed to recreate all that ambience".
 Rajakrishnan added that it took a month for the sound mixing process.

 Music

 Santhosh Narayanan recorded the music for the film along with his newly launched Sandy's Jazz Band.
 While Santhosh, besides composing, played the keyboard, Australian musicians Hamish Stuart and Graham Jesse played the drums and the saxophone, respectively, and Leon James and Naveen, both from Chennai, played the electronic piano and guitar respectively.
 Santhosh also worked with a street band from Tanjore to record one song from the film.
 He also introduced independent musicians, Pradeep Kumar, Sean Roldan, Anthony Daasan, Mani, Kalyani Nair to work with the film's soundtrack.
 The album features nine numbers of different genres, which includes fusion, folk and rap, with two instrumentals, one of them being performed by the composer's Sandy Jazz band.

 The audio rights were purchased by Think Music.
 The official track list of the film was published on 1 March 2014.
 The complete soundtrack album was launched on 3 March 2014 at Sathyam Cinemas in Chennai.
 A live band performance of Anthony Daasan took place and theatrical trailer of the film was screened at the event.